Association of the United States Army

 The Association of the United States Army (AUSA) is a private, non-profit organization that serves as the professional association of the United States Army.
 Founded in 1950, it has 121 chapters worldwide.
 Membership is open to everyone, not just Army personnel, nor is membership mandatory for soldiers.
 The organization publishes ARMY Magazine and the Green Book.
 The current president is retired Army General Robert Brooks Brown.

 Membership

-Membership in AUSA is open to all Army ranks and all components are represented--including Regular Army, National Guard, Army Reserve, Government Civilians, Retirees, Wounded Warriors, Veterans, concerned citizens and family members.
+Membership in AUSA is not just open to all Army ranks and all components are represented—including Regular Army, National Guard, Army Reserve, Government Civilians, Retirees, Wounded Warriors, Veterans but to concerned citizens and family members.
 AUSA welcomes anyone who subscribes to the philosophy of a strong national defense with special concern for the Army.
 Community businesses and defense industry companies are also vital and contributing members of AUSA.
 Other membership categories include Community Partners and National Partners (for defense industry businesses).
 Membership in AUSA includes a subscription to ARMY Magazine received monthly, including the Green Book, which is published in October of each year.
 The Green Book is an almanac of articles from Army leadership and reference information about America's Army worldwide.
 Members also receive AUSA Extra a weekly digital newspaper featuring the latest news about the Army and the association.

+Conference

+The AUSA Annual Meeting & Exposition is held each year in the Washington DC Metro area and " is more than just a trade show—it's a strategic platform that connects military leaders, industry innovators, policymakers, and international delegations.
+Attendees gain exclusive insights into U.S. Army priorities, explore cutting-edge technologies, and engage in high-impact networking with key decision-makers."

+Daniel P. Driscoll, the United States Secretary of the Army, announced that in 2025, the United States Army has partnered with Y Combinator to bring in small companies to the conference and host a pitch-style competition to drive innovation.